willkg/blog/posts/mozilla/socorro_tecken_code_info_retro.rst

 architecture, implement it, test it, and push all the pieces to production.
 I finished the work on October 24th, 2023.

-The end result is a large reduction in crash reports with generic signatures because the stackwalker couldn't find the symbols file for ``xul.dll``.
+The end result is improved visibility for 3% of Firefox Windows crash reports and a reduction in crash reports with generic signatures because the stackwalker couldn't find the symbols file for ``xul.dll``.

 ..
 TEASER_END